Course Status Notice – Not Scheduled

 Continuing Education Credits

-The Practical Food Microbiology course is approved for 1.35 Rutgers CEUs, as well as the following credits from professional organizations.
+The most recent offering of Practical Food Microbiology was approved for 1.35 Rutgers CEUs as well as the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
 Participants who complete this course will be awarded 13.5 CEs.